depth-dev/whybot/README.md

 4. Wait a couple of minutes, and your log setup is complete!

 Notes:
-- To save dyno hours, WhyBot has an up schedule of 10am PST to 10pm PST.
 - This bot is not for professional use, more for fun and extra use.